Forth Success Stories

 We were on our way.
 Until a few years ago, there were always 2-3 programmers on

 staff, just to develop and maintain applications."

-"Over the years, applications were added and discarded, including a
+"Over the years, applications were added and discarded,

-source was rewritten for LMI's UR/Forth on a PC in 1998."
+application source was rewritten for LMI's UR/Forth on a PC in 1998."

-"Today the LMI Forth environment runs in a DOS box on a Windows 98SE
+"Today the LMI Forth environment runs in a DOS box on a

-systems, sending lab data and receiving Admission/Discharge/Transfer
+hospital systems, sending lab data and receiving Admission/Discharge/Transfer

 information.
 One port is fed by other hospital systems as a printer queue, and

 hundreds of financial and clinical reports are "printed" daily to this queue,

 where the Forth system parses them to populate numerous databases.
 This gives